15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Sermorelin Dosage for Weight Loss

 Sermorelin for weight loss leverages growth hormone's powerful lipolytic effects.
-When growth hormone levels increase, the hormone directly boosts adipose tissue to release stored fatty acids through a process called lipolysis.
-These liberated fatty acids are then channeled into the mitochondria for beta-oxidation, effectively shifting the body's body preference away from carbohydrate storage and toward fat burning.
+When growth hormone levels increase, the hormone directly stimulates adipose tissue to release stored fatty acids through a process called lipolysis.
+These liberated fatty acids are then channeled into the mitochondria for beta-oxidation, effectively shifting the body's metabolic preference away from carbohydrate storage and toward fat burning.
 The 2012 Baker study provides the strongest clinical evidence for this use, showing a 7.4 percent reduction in total body fat over 20 weeks of GHRH treatment in adults aged 55 to 87.

 Sermorelin Dosage for Anti-Aging and Longevity